derrickc1170/sep10-freedom-project/blog/entry03.md

 I came up a item for people who was poor and need of nutritious.So I make New Cooking Technologies called ¨Recombinator¨.
 The Recombinator is
 ## Using For Vacation
+What if you were stuck in middle of nowhere,lazy to cooking anything,or too poor to get food.?Introducing ¨Printer Cooking Station¨
 ## Fast Shopping
 Digital Item Website